Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Method

 With the atom-level and the block-level attentions at hand, we are ready to update both the hidden states and coordinates for each atom $p$ in block $i$:

-where, $\phi_m$ is an MLP, $\phi_X$ is an element-wise MLP to process the input vector, and $\odot$ computes the element-wise multiplication.
-It is verified that the shape of the updated variables $\mH_i'$ and $\vec{\mX}_i'$ keeps the same irregardless of value of the block size $n_j$.
+where, $\parallel$ specifies the concatenation along the second dimension; $\phi_v$,$\phi_m$, $\sigma_v$, and $\sigma_m$ are all MLPs, $\phi_v$ and $\sigma_v$ are applied for each row of the input matrix independently; $\odot$ computes the element-wise multiplication.
+It is verified that the shape of the updated variables $\mH_i'$ and $\vec{\mX}_i'$ keeps the same irregardless of the value of the block size $n_j$.
 In addition, since the attentions $\bm{\alpha}_{ij}$ and $\beta_{ij}$ are E(3)-invariant, the update of $\vec{\mX}_i'$ is E(3)-equivariant.
 It can also be observed that the update is independent to the atom permutation of each block.
 We provide detailed proofs in Appendix~\ref{app:e3equi}.

 \paragraph{Equivariant Feed-Forward Network} This module updates $\mH_i$ and $\vec{\mX}_i$ for each atom individually.
 We denote each row of $\mH_i$ as $\vh$, and $\vec{\mX}_i$ as $\vec{\vx}$.
 We first calculate the centroids of the block: